JMJAJ/geoguessed/README.md

 # GeoGuessed

-A simple, real-time companion map for GeoGuessr.
+A simple, real-time companion map for map guessing game.
 This tool sniffs location data directly from your steam version of geoguessr while you play and displays it on a live, interactive map interface.

 It runs locally on your machine and automates the connection process, so you can just run the script, open the map, and start playing.